-It’s important because it affects how much the missing data bias your results.
+The mechanism is important because it affects how much the missing data bias your results.
 This has a big impact on what is a reasonable approach to dealing with the missing data.
-So you have to take it into account when choosing an approach.
+So you have to take it into account in choosing an approach.

 The concepts of these mechanisms can be a bit abstract.

-And to top it off, two of these mechanisms have confusing names: Missing Completely at Random and Missing at Random.
+And to top it off, two of these mechanisms have really confusing names: Missing Completely at Random and Missing at Random.

 Missing Completely at Random (MCAR)